ellelang/LRs/Vocabulary Grocery.md

   If you describe something or someone as funky, you like them because they are unconventional or unusual. (mainly AM, INFORMAL)
   It had a certain funky charm, I guess, but it wasn't much of a place to raise a kid.

+### 12/19/2018

+- stellar

+  A stellar person or thing is considered to be very good.
+  ...a stellar education at Eton and Oxford...
+  The French companies are registering stellar profits.
+ADJ-GRADED: usu ADJ n  = superlative, excellent

+  Congratulations Emily on a stellar swimming career.

+- be on relays together

+  relay :  a race between teams in which each team member

+- pump-up

+   If you pump yourself up for something, you prepare yourself for it mentally, especially by telling    yourself that you can succeed.
+(INFORMAL)
+  They find it difficult to pump themselves up for the games.

+- huddle

+  A huddle is a small group of people or things that are standing very close together or lying on top of each other, usually in a disorganized way.
+  Les kept seeing Eric and Tam in a huddle and he knew they were talking about him.
+  ...the huddle of dark houses on the other side of the reservoir.

+Loved being teammates with you, loved racing you, loved being on relays together (could always rely on your unreal splits and pump-up huddles.)